Can salary and dividends be used as proof of income for relevant life insurance?

 • dividend vouchers or a dividend history

-• SA302s, in some cases
+• SA302 tax calculations, in some cases

 • a letter from your accountant confirming remuneration levels

-Where there are dramatic fluctuations, insurers may:
+Where there are large fluctuations, insurers may:

 • base the cover on a lower recent year rather than the highest year